antialias/antialias.github.io/_posts/2017-02-11-webpack-config-builders.md

 Unit tests run natively, no need to build scss, optimize bundles with tree shaking Devboard cards, need scans, but don't need optimization, need built scss, don't need styles extracted

+There are a variety of strategies for expressing partial configurations for webpack, or for any application that uses an object for its configuration:

+ Start with a base configuration, perhaps this is a shared module or something

+  Each application in your organization consumes this base config then changes it to suit its needs.

+  Config builder strategy
+  The config builder strategy invertsthis approach.
+Each application expresses its own are config as a plain webpack config, then applies the builders that it needs to the config, each builder outputs a new modified config